Pan American Stakes: History

 In 1983 the event was upgraded to Grade I and that year the event was run split divisions, the only time that the race was split.

 In 1990 the event was downgraded to a Grade II race and once more to Grade III in 2006.

 In 2009 the event's conditions were changed from handicap to stakes allowance with name of race changed to the Pan American Stakes.

-The event was reclassified as Grade II in 2012 and with the exception of the 2015 when it was downgraded to Grade III continues this status today.
+The event was reclassified as Grade II in 2012 and with the exception of the 2015 when it was downgraded to Grade III.

 Due to inclement wet weather the event has been moved off the turf track three times.
 The 1975 running was shifted to the dirt track and was run at a mile and a half distance on the main track.
 In 1989 and 2009 the event was run at the shorter 1 1/4 miles distance when it was moved off the turf.

 In 2013, Twilight Eclipse set a world record for 1 1/2 miles by winning the Pan American in a final time of 2:22.63.
 This time lowered the world record mark set just one week earlier at Santa Anita Park by Bright Thought in the San Luis Rey Handicap.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade III status.